These are some minor tweaks to Garan's Alerter plugin,

 Now, the "manual" trigger for this alert consists of merely clicking whatever is in the relevant quickslot.

 For the Response portion of the configuration, I would recommend:

 to line up the graphic as closely as possible with the in-game image of the table.
 (At least, this works for my particular screen resolution and/or aspect ratio; your mileage may vary).

 Set duration and interval (which controls flashing rate) as desired.

-(which will be provided in version 1.02 of this patch, not present yet), or create your own image and place it within the Resources directory.
+, or create your own image and place it within the Resources directory.

 Message field set to <space> or some other non-printing character, to suppress any text output.